marcelauliano/MitoHiFi/README.md

   - all_mitogenomes.rotated.aligned.fa - this is an aligment of all the mithocondrial sequences assembled by the pipeline.
 It is possible you will find heteroplasmy in your sample, in which case you will have more than one version of the final mito presented.
 The pipeline chooses a final representative by a majority rule, using cdhit-est to cluster sequenvces at a 80% identitty and chosing the largest one in that cluster as the final.
 If you want to study heteroplasmy of your sample, please investigate the *all_mitogenomes.rotated.aligned.fa* file further, and all the results in the **potential_contigs** folder.

 * Folder **final_mitogenome_coverage** will contain a few files, the most important are:
   - HiFi-vs-final_mitogenome.sorted.bam - contains mapping information of HiFi reads against the final mitogenome
   - final_mitogenome.genome.300.mean.depth - contains the average mapping coverage over a 300 bp window of the final_mitogenome (used to build the `final_mitogenome.coverage.png` plot)

+* Folder **coverage_mapping** will contain a few files, the most important are:
+  - HiFi-vs-final_mitogenome.sorted.bam - contains mapping information of HiFi reads against the final mitogenome
+  - final_mitogenome.genome.300.mean.depth - contains the average mapping coverage over a 300 bp window of the final_mitogenome (used to build the `final_mitogenome.coverage.png` plot)